ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 nodelist, during such a function execution, such a node is referred to as the "current node".
 Each of these function executions produces a nodelist, which are then concatenated into the result of the selector.
+A node may be selected more than once and appear that number of times in the nodelist.
+Duplicate nodes are not removed.

 The processing within a selector may execute nested queries, which are in turn handled with the processing model defined here.